epuesche/epuesche.github.io/_pages/about.md

 About me
 ======
 I'm a staff scientist in the Multimessenger Astronomy Group at Ruhr University Bochum.
 I specialize in gamma-ray astronomy.
 Currently, I'm a member of the VERITAS collaboration and the CTAO Consortium.
-Starting in November 2024, I'll be leading the project Dark100, funded by an ERC consolidator grant.
+I am also leading the project Dark100, funded by an ERC consolidator grant.
 See below for more details about Dark100.

 Dark100